HenrikWarf/dataform-pipelines-training/README.md

 *   Workflows and Cloud Scheduler: Use Cloud Scheduler to trigger Dataform workflows.
 *   Cloud Composer: Orchestrate Dataform workflows using Cloud Composer.

-Learn more about workflow compilation and execution in the Dataform documentation: [Dataform Overview](https://cloud.google.com/dataform/docs/overview)
+Learn more about workflow compilation and execution in the Dataform documentation: [Code Lifecycle](https://cloud.google.com/dataform/docs/code-lifecycle)

+Learn more about scheduling options in the Dataform documentation: [Dataform Scheduling](https://cloud.google.com/dataform/docs/workflow-configurations)

 ## 5. Data Quality Testing